-Meet Roland, the Epic Hero of Charlemagne's Crusade against the Saracens
+Meet Roland, the Epic Hero of Charlemagne's Crusade against the Saracens (Primary text plus Carolingian Chapter from Medieval Mythology)

 How might the Song of Roland be described in the terms of Christian typology?

 How might the Song of Roland be construed in cosmic terms as a Holy War between Good and Evil?